suikan4github/kaiten-yaki/ubuntu_en.md

 ## Configuration parameters
 This is a set of parameter for the configuration of :
 - Destroy all partition on a /dev/sda.
-- Create an 100MB EFI partition in /dev/sda1.
+- In case of EFI firmware, 100MB is allocated to the EFI partition.
-- Rest of the disk space is assigned to the LUKS volume in dev/sda2.
+- Rest of the disk space is assigned to the LUKS volume.
-- The EFI and LUKS partition are /dev/sda1 and /dev/sda2, respectively.
 - Create and logical volume group named "vg1" in the encrypted volume.
 - Create a swap volume named "swap" in the "vg1".
 The size is 8GB.
 - Create a volume named "ubuntu" for / in the "vg1".
 The size of the 50% of the entire free space.

 If you don't like above configuration, you can modify the following parameter before pasting to the shell window.

-If you set the EFIPARTITION to 0, the EFI partition is not created.
-If you set the SWAPSIZE is "0", the swap volume is not created.
+Note : EFI/BIOS detection is done automatically.
 ```bash
 # Device and partition setting.
 If you wan to MAKE /dev/sda2 as linux root partition,
 # set the DEV and CRYPTPARTITION to /dev/sda and 2, respectively.